gruppe-adler/grad_meh/README.md

 ### How long will an export take?
 How long an export takes will vary a lot depending on what exactly you want to do, with the biggest influencing factors being map size and object count.
-But for reference: It took us about 5 minutes to export everything for Stratis.
+But for reference: It took us less than five minutes to export everything for Stratis.

 ### Is there some exported data already available for download
 Yes, check out [this repository](https://github.com/gruppe-adler/meh-data).
 (We would appreciate if you contribute exported maps to this repository)